-IMPORTANT GIRLS SOCCER SEASON SUMMARY FORM INSTRUCTIONS/SEEDING INFORMATION
+IMPORTANT SEASON SUMMARY FORM INSTRUCTIONS/SEEDING INFORMATION

 Schools entered in the IHSA State Series will be required to complete a Season Summary Form in the Schools Center.
+Failure to do so will result in a school forfeiting their opportunity to participate in the seeding process.